Mark-Seaman/Shrinking-World-Pubs/MolecularCellBiology/Pub/Cover.md

+# Book Cover

-# Constructing Life: A Blueprint from the Ground Up
+## Constructing Life: A Blueprint from the Ground Up

 by Josiah Seaman, Ph.D and Mark Seaman